-The a-scope above shows fish returns 1 and a soft bottom return 2.
+The a-scope above shows fish returns \bigcirc and a soft bottom return \bigcirc .

-- 1 From a sonar view, select Menu > Sonar Setup > Appearance > A-Scope > On. - 2 Select a hold time.

-You can increase the hold time to increase the length of time the sonar returns are displayed.
+- 1 From a sonar view, select Menu > Sonar Setup > Appearance > A-Scope. - 2 If necessary, select Peak Hold to adjust the length of time the sonar returns are displayed.